-Mexico is introducing changes to the Federal Labor Law to improve working conditions, including the right for workers to have chairs with backrests and a ban on extended periods of standing.
-The changes are expected to take effect from 17 June 2025.
+Mexico has implemented changes to the Federal Labor Law to improve working conditions, including the right for workers to have chairs with backrests and a ban on extended periods of standing.
+The changes took effect from 17 June 2025.

 Background

 The decree introducing the changes to the Federal Labor Law (Ley Silla, or the “Decree”) was published in the Mexican Official Journal on 19 December 2024.
-The Decree is expected to take effect on 17 June 2025 (180 days after publication), and employers will have another 180 days (by 14 December 2025) to modify their internal work regulations (required company-drafted rules on working conditions, conduct and disciplinary procedures) to include the new right to use seats or chairs with backrests.
+The Decree took effect on 17 June 2025 (180 days after publication), and employers have another 180 days (by 14 December 2025) to modify their internal work regulations (required company-drafted rules on working conditions, conduct and disciplinary procedures) to include the new right to use seats or chairs with backrests.

 Key details